lithops-cloud/lithops/runtime/openwhisk/README.md

         $ docker login

     Navigate to [openwhisk/](openwhisk/) and update the Dockerfile that better fits to your requirements with your required system packages and Python modules.
-    If you need another Python version, for example Python 3.11, you must use the [Dockerfile.python38](openwhisk/Dockerfile.python38) that points to a source image based on Python 3.11.
+    If you need another Python version, for example Python v3.12, you must use this [Dockerfile](openwhisk/Dockerfile) that points to a source image based on Python 3.12.
 Finally run the build script:

         $ lithops runtime build -b openwhisk docker_username/runtimename:tag

     Note that Docker hub image names look like *"docker_username/runtimename:tag"* and must be all lower case, for example:

-        $ lithops runtime build -b openwhisk jsampe/lithops-custom-runtime-3.11:0.1
+        $ lithops runtime build -b openwhisk jsampe/lithops-custom-runtime-v312:0.1

     By default the Dockerfile should be located in the same folder from where you execute the **lithops runtime** command.
 If your Dockerfile is located in another folder, or the Dockerfile has another name, you can specify its location with the **-f** parameter, for example:

-        $ lithops runtime build -b openwhisk -f openwhisk/Dockerfile.conda username/lithops-conda-runtime-3.11:0.1
+        $ lithops runtime build -b openwhisk -f openwhisk/Dockerfile.conda username/lithops-conda-runtime-v312:0.1

     Once you have built your runtime with all of your necessary packages, you can already use it with Lithops.
     To do so, you have to specify the full docker image name in the configuration or when you create the **ibm_cf_executor** instance, for example:

     ```python
     import lithops
-    fexec = lithops.FunctionExecutor(runtime='jsampe/lithops-custom-runtime-3.11:0.1')
+    fexec = lithops.FunctionExecutor(runtime='jsampe/lithops-custom-runtime-v312:0.1')
     ```

-    *NOTE: In this previous example we built a Docker image based on Python 3.11, this means that now we also need Python 3.11 in the client machine.*
+    *NOTE: In this previous example we built a Docker image based on Python v312, this means that now we also need Python v312 in the client machine.*

 2. **Use an already built runtime from a public repository**